United Nations Commission on the Status of Women (UNCSW)

 Questions?
 Feel free to contact us at EpiscopalUN@episcopalchurch.org.

-Please join us in celebrating and praying with all those who have been involved with Beijing and UNCSW, for our delegations who will represent and advocate on our behalf, and most especially for women and girls worldwide.
+Please join us in celebrating and praying with all those who have been involved with Beijing and UNCSW, for our delegations who will represent and advocate on our behalf, and most especially for women and girls, in all their diversity, worldwide.

 - #CSW66: Hope through the Lens of our Faith at UNCSW66By: […]